totev/ts-mocked-remote-api/README.md

-# ts-mocked-deps
+# ts-mocked-remote-api
 ## Code based remote API mocking with Typescript and Webpack
 ![Node.js CI](https://github.com/totev/ts-mocked-deps/workflows/Node.js%20CI/badge.svg)

-Remember how you have to setup a whole bunch of infrastructure locally just to be able to independently work on the frontend part of your Jamstack project?
-If you're tired of doing so, maybe this short write up on how to replace the infrastructure with code based dependency mocks is just up your alley.
+Remember how you have to set up a whole bunch of infrastructure locally just to be able to independently work on the frontend part of your Jamstack project?
+If you're tired of doing so, maybe this short write-up on how to replace the infrastructure with code based dependency mocks is just up your alley.

 ## In a nutshell

-The basic idea is to have inline code mocks of remote services which will be compiled while running your project locally but will not be bundled with your production code.
-The separation is being done via additional Typescript path mappings and module resolving in Webpack.
+The basic idea is to have inline mocks of remote services in your frontend code which will be compiled while running your project locally but will not be bundled with your production code.
+The separation is achieved via additional Typescript path mappings and module resolving in Webpack.

 ## The why

-I've been using some derivation of the local setup depicted bellow for a couple of years and always had some problems with it:
+In the past I've typically set up a local server to mock my remote API, but have always had some problems with that approach:

 - it added more dependencies to the project
 - it required an extra step during initialization
-- it was prompt to error when the API changed
+- it was prone to error when the API changed
 - it needed a lot of manual work to adjust to API changes
-- I always seem to forget to write some proxy rule in the frontend framework's configuration which required a restart of the local dev server
+- I always seemed to forget to write some proxy rule in the frontend framework's configuration which required a restart of the local dev server

-Also let's not forget all of the pros of the source code mocks:
+Frontend-based code mocks, on the other hand, offer a number of benefits to speed up development:

- - compile time errors on unreflected API changes
+ - compile time errors resulting from unreflected API changes
  - fine grained control over every aspects of the mocks
  - automatic code rebuild
  - the mocks are directly available in the tests - no need to do custom remote API mocking/stubbing

-That being said, the old setup is imho still very helpful and works well especially for projects where Typescript and Webpack are not available.
+That being said, the old setup can imho still be very helpful in some circumstances, especially for projects where Typescript and Webpack are not available.

 ## The prerequisites